ffedox/alicefedotova/content/publication/conference-paper/index.md

 | CLIP | (3) | 0.536 | (3) | 0.443 | (2) | 0.696 | (3) | 0.559 | 0.566 |
 | BERT | (3) | 0.672 | (2) | 0.563 | (2) | 0.788 | (2) | 0.706 | 0.686 |
 | MMBT | (3) | 0.723 | (3) | 0.592 | (3) | 0.818 | (3) | 0.728 | 0.713 |

+Table 4: Test F1 scores of the best models. (e) refers to the number of epochs.

 ## 5. Discussion